Death row inmate’s lawyers suffering from coronavirus, seek delay in execution

 Lisa Montgomery is the only woman on federal death row and is scheduled to be executed by lethal injection in Indiana on Dec.
-8. She was convicted in 2007 of strangling a pregnant woman and kidnapping her unborn child.
+8. She was convicted in 2007 of strangling a woman who was eight months pregnant and kidnapping the baby, who survived the attack.
 Montgomery’s legal team blames Attorney General William P. Barr for scheduling the execution in the middle of a pandemic.

 “They are sick because Defendant Barr recklessly scheduled Mrs. Montgomery’s execution in the middle of the Covid-19 pandemic.
-But for Barr’s action, counsel would not have been stricken with the disease that is ravaging the country,” asserts the complaint, filed Thursday in U.S. District Court in Washington for Montgomery by Cornell Law School’s International Human Rights Clinic.
+But for Barr’s action, counsel would not have been stricken with the disease that is ravaging the country,” asserts the complaint, filed Thursday in U.S. District Court in Washington for Montgomery by Cornell Law School’s International Human Rights Policy Advocacy Clinic.

 A spokeswoman for the Justice Department did not immediately respond to a request for comment.